 Being good with people takes some forethought and planning.
 The good news is there are a multitude of ways of adding value to people.
 If nothing else, you can probably find a way to put a smile on someone else’ face.
 Wouldn’t we all love to smile more?

 The fourth pillar of success in music is in your understanding of entrepreneurship and business.
 I’ve talked about the fact that you have huge reservoirs of untapped potential if you don’t have any business sense before.

 Entrepreneurship often requires a combination of people skills (see pillar three), personal growth habits, the managing of finances, and more.
-It’s really the meeting place of many important life lessons.
+It’s the meeting place of many important life lessons.

 The tricky part is that entrepreneurship isn’t taught as much as it is caught.
-You have to be around people who are entrepreneurial to really get it.
+You have to be around people who are entrepreneurial to get it.
 Teaching often comes down to theory and conjecture, even if it is based in someone’s personal experience.
 To take someone else’s business coaching as absolute fact is a little dangerous.

 What I like about entrepreneurship is that it deals with real, tangible things.
 You build real relationships with real people, spend and earn real money, and gain real experience.
 You make mistakes, you fail, you run into challenges, you find yourself outside of your comfort zone… sometimes all on the same day!

 However, it’s a lot more fun than waiting for life to happen, don’t you think?
 Entrepreneurs look for ways to make things happen.
-I believe musicians should carry that same attitude into their careers, rather than waiting for someone to recognize their greatness.
+I believe musicians should carry that same attitude into their careers, rather than wait for someone to recognize their greatness.
 You should be your own greatest cheerleader.

 Business is not comfortable.
 It’s not easy.
 It’s not a walk in the park.
 Because that is the case, it tends to have greater rewards too.